MORE-Platform/more-limesurvey/README.md

 With the plugin https://github.com/BDSU/limesurvey-oauth2, we can use our account we use for the MORE studymanager to sign into Limesurvey.

-The plugin is installed in limesurvey under `Configuration > Settings > Plugins > Upload & install` (manually for now) and needs to be configured:
+The OAuth-plugin is shipped within this docker-image, but needs to be "loaded" before it can be enabled and configured.
+Go to `Configuration > Settings > Plugins`, press the `Scan files`-Button and select the `AuthOAuth2`-Plugin.

+Then continue with the configuration of the plugin:

 - Client ID: `limesurvey`
 - Client Secret can be found in the limesurvey client on Keycloak